Finding Active Calls on the Network

 }

-public static void read_user_activecals() throws RestException, IOException {
+public void read_user_active_calls() throws RestException, IOException {

-var response = rc.restapi().account().extension().activecalls().list(parameters);
+UserActiveCallsResponse response = rc.restapi().account().extension()

-for (CallLogRecord record : response.records) {
+for (UserCallLogRecord record : response.records) {

 System.out.println("Call result: " + record.result);